 About

-Chris Whelan, Ph.D., is a scientist from Dublin, Ireland.
-He has founded and led the world's largest studies of circulating proteins (UKB-PPP) and epilepsy brain scans (ENIGMA-Epilepsy) and has driven the adoption of next-gen proteomics in drug discovery & development.
-In 2025, after a decade of leadership roles in biopharma, Chris founded Ignition Scientific to advise biotechs, non-profits and start-up incubators on their proteomics & precision medicine strategies.
-In parallel, Chris is actively building a new venture aimed at translating population proteomics to the clinic.
+Chris Whelan, Ph.D., is an Irish scientist based in Boston, MA.
+He co-founded and led the world's largest studies of circulating proteins (UKB-PPP) and epilepsy brain scans (ENIGMA-Epilepsy) and has driven the adoption of next-generation proteomics in drug discovery & development.

-Chris Whelan, Ph.D., is a scientist from Dublin, Ireland.
-He has founded and led the world's largest studies of circulating proteins (UKB-PPP) and epilepsy brain scans (ENIGMA-Epilepsy) and has driven increased adoption of next-gen proteomics in drug discovery & development.
-In 2025, after a decade of leadership roles in biopharma, Chris founded Ignition Scientific to advise biotechs, non-profits and start-up incubators on their proteomics & precision medicine strategies.
-In parallel, Chris is actively building a new venture aimed at translating population proteomics to the clinic.
+Chris Whelan, Ph.D., is an Irish scientist based in Boston, MA.
+He co-founded and led the world's largest studies of circulating proteins (UKB-PPP) and epilepsy brain scans (ENIGMA-Epilepsy) and has driven the adoption of next-generation proteomics in drug discovery & development.

-Chris Whelan, Ph.D., is a scientist from Dublin, Ireland.
-He has founded and led the world's largest studies of circulating proteins (UKB-PPP) and epilepsy brain scans (ENIGMA-Epilepsy) and has driven the adoption of next-gen proteomics in drug discovery & development.
-In 2025, after a decade of leadership roles in biopharma, Chris founded Ignition Scientific to advise biotechs, non-profits and start-up incubators on their proteomics & precision medicine strategies.
-In parallel, Chris is actively building a new venture aimed at translating population proteomics to the clinic.
+Chris Whelan, Ph.D., is an Irish scientist based in Boston, MA.
+He co-founded and led the world's largest studies of circulating proteins (UKB-PPP) and epilepsy brain scans (ENIGMA-Epilepsy) and has driven the adoption of next-generation proteomics in drug discovery & development.

 UKB-PPP